sqlectron/sqlectron-gui/docs/app/configuration-file.md

   // "100" by default in production
   "limitQueryDefaultSelectTop": 100,

+  // Enable/Disable auto complete for the query box
+  // "true" by default in production "enabledAutoComplete": false,

+  // Enable/Disable live auto complete for the query box
+  // "true" by default in production "enabledLiveAutoComplete": false,

   // Manage logging
   // It is disabled by default in production
   // More details: https://github.com/sqlectron/sqlectron-gui/blob/master/docs/app/logging.md